lukebussey/foundationify/README.md

 https://github.com/lukebussey/shopify-blank-theme/archive/master.zip
 2. Optional: Rename Theme in Shopify to "Foundationify"
 3. Add your store and theme using the Shopify Theme Manager.
-4. Run "grunt" which will build the dist folder for Foundationify.
+4. Run 'grunt live' which will build the dist folder for Foundationify.
 5. Remove the downloaded folder and create a symlink to foundationify/dist
 6. In the Shopify Theme Manager, force a deployment to upload the theme.
-7. TODO: Run "grunt watch" to automatically update theme.

 MIT Open Source License
 =======================